Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 printf("The average is %g\n", average(x, y));
 ```

-The value returned by a non-`void` function can always be discarded if it’s not needed:
+The value returned by a non-`void` function can always be discarded if it's not needed:

 ```C
 average (x, y); /* discards return value */